BUSINESS NEWS

 (2024)

-The trade sector, akin to other critical industries such as fishing, agriculture, and tourism, is currently underperforming and presents opportunities for enhancement.
+The trade sector, like other critical industries such as fishing, agriculture, and tourism, is currently underperforming and presents opportunities for improvement.
 To enable the trade sector to fulfill a more significant role in the nation’s economic equilibrium, it is essential to invest in prospective areas, particularly agro-processing and export-oriented fishing.

 Services

-The service sector, often known as the third sector, is a crucial component of the economy in São Tomé and Príncipe, providing jobs for most of the workforce and accounting for about two-thirds of the nation's gross domestic product (GDP).
+The service sector, often referred to as the third sector, is a vital component of the economy in São Tomé and Príncipe, providing employment for most of the workforce and accounting for approximately two-thirds of the nation's gross domestic product (GDP).
 This sector includes public services, consumer services, and commercial services.
-The service sector in São Tomé and Príncipe is marked by its complexity, with many individuals participating in informal activities.
-While this sector shows potential for expansion, the private sector is still relatively small and fragile, mainly consisting of informal businesses, micro-enterprises, and a few underfunded medium-sized formal companies.
+The service sector in São Tomé and Príncipe is characterized by its complexity, with many individuals engaging in informal activities.
+While this sector shows potential for expansion, the private sector remains relatively small and fragile, primarily comprising informal businesses, micro-enterprises, and a few underfunded medium-sized formal companies.
 Although the private sector is vital for the country's sustainable growth, it faces significant challenges, such as inadequate financing, a lack of foreign investment, and poor infrastructure.

 GEBERAL ECONOMIC INDICATORS